UC-ConSERT/Janes/README.md

 ## Chapter 2:  Characterising immune gene diversity in translocated wild tchūriwat’ (*Thinornis novaeseelandiae*)
 In this chapter, I charaterised toll-like receptor (TLR) single-nucleotide polymorphisms (SNPs) in captive and wild tchūriwat.
-I develop and test methods to impute low-coverage whole genome sequencing data where a large reference data set is not available.
+I develop and test methods to impute low-coverage whole genome sequencing data when a large reference data set is not available.